McVeggie

-The McVeggie is a veggie burger sold by the fast-food restaurant chain McDonald's.
+The McVeggie is a veggie burger sold by the American multinational fast food restaurant chain McDonald's.
 It was introduced in 2012 in India when McDonald's opened its first vegetarian-only restaurant in the country.

 Description

 The vegetarian-based burger contains a battered and breaded patty which is made of peas, corn, carrots, green beans, onions, potatoes, rice and spices, served in a sesame toasted bun with eggless mayonnaise and lettuce.